JEB12345/jeb12345.github.io/_posts/2019-07-15-Teensy_Code_SUPERball.markdown

 ### Teensy 4.0

 The Teensy 4.0 is an extremely fast and powerful version of the Teensy line of microcontrollers from PJRC.
-It utilizes a 600Mhz ARM Cortex-M7 with multiple pin out for hardware peripherals in a relatively small form factor.
+It utilizes a 600Mhz ARM Cortex-M7 with multiple pin outs for hardware peripherals in a relatively small form factor.
 More information on the Teensy 4.0 can be found on PJRC's website [here][teensy40].

 > Refer to the [Schematic and Layout page][Schematic and Layout] for how the Teensy 4.0 chip is electrically integrated into our electronics board.